It’s no secret your car loses value the longer you drive it. Unfortunately, after a car accident, your vehicle will be worth even less than usual.

 How to File a Diminished Value Claim in Alabama

-Alabama is one of few states that allow drivers to file diminished value claims.
+Alabama is one of the few states that allows drivers to file diminished value claims.

 The statute of limitations for diminished value claims in Alabama is six years from the date of the accident.